Wellington North Power office is currently closed and will re-open at 8:30 am on Monday, January 5, 2026. For emergencies only:...

 - Encourage more people to switch to EVs.

-EV ChargeON is a competitive, application-based grant program offering up to 50-75% of capital funding through post-construction rebates.
+EV ChargeON is a competitive, application-based grant program offering up to 25-75% of capital funding through post-construction rebates (eligible expenses include capital expenses, external professional services and environmental assessments & studies).
 Level 2 and Level 3 public Charging Stations are eligible for funding in amounts that are proportional to Charger’s power output.
 The Program is open to eligible public and private sector applicants.

 Eligibility